simonesilvestroni/m2m-website/_pages/my-internet.md

 ## RSS

 [RSS](https://en.wikipedia.org/wiki/RSS) is still my primary mean to read online, as it has been for a long time.
-After using desktop clients for decades, I’ve recently switched to [Feedbin](https://feedbin.com/).
-The prompt was a need for consolidating several sources and cut the middle figures.
+After having used desktop clients for decades, I’ve recently switched to [Feedbin](https://feedbin.com/).
+The prompt was a need to consolidate several sources and cut the middle figures.
 Their business model seems honest enough and the UI/UX is satisfying.

-I can have my newsletter there, collected together with a single tag, follow my YouTube subscriptions while avoiding the website altogether.
-This allows to *fully ignore* their algorithm, along with the noise of comments and whatnot.
+I can read newsletters there, collected within a single tag, follow my YouTube subscriptions while avoiding the website altogether.
+This strips their algorithm out, along with the noise of comments and whatnot.
 If the urge to interact comes up, it’s easy to click the link and go to the website.

 There are desktop clients and mobile apps — in fact, I own [Reeder 5](https://reederapp.com/), which supports Feedbin accounts.
 However, I seem to enjoy the web app considerably more.